 D. Pets in Laboratories

 Pets are not allowed in laboratories where chemical, radiation, or biological hazards are present.

 E. Chemical Purchase, Receipt, Transport and Shipping

-The Science Center Stockroom establishes procedures as found in Appendix V(a)-A, for purchase and receipt of chemicals.
-Information on all chemical purchases must be provided to the Science Center Stockroom at the time of purchase using the established procedures.
-Chemicals are received at the Science Center Stockroom, logged into the chemical inventory database, and transferred to the designated storage location.
+The Science Center Stockroom establishes procedures for purchase and receipt of chemicals.
+Chemicals are received at the Science Center Stockroom, logged into the chemical inventory and stored for pick-up by the requisitioner.

 A bottle carrier or cart must be used when moving any quantity of an acute toxin and 1 liter or greater containers of flammables or concentrated acids or bases from the stockroom to the laboratory or between laboratories.
 The use of a bottle carrier or cart is recommended when moving other chemicals from the stockroom to the laboratory and between laboratories.

 All shipments of hazardous materials (e.g., chemicals, biological materials) from Mount Holyoke College to other locations must comply with all Department of Transportation (DOT) and International Air Transport Association (IATA) requirements.
 The Stockroom Manager and Chemical Hygiene Officer must approve all hazardous material shipments to ensure that they are packaged and labeled properly and that the correct documentation accompanies the shipment.